 It must be noted that lower stem cell counts are currently being used in clinical trials for cerebral palsy and brain injury, as these recipients are often small, low birth weight babies and children.

 Our storage tanks do NOT operate off electricity.
 The stem cells are stored in the vapour phase of liquid nitrogen, which is readily available in South Africa.
 Electricity is critical to our laboratory equipment, and we have UPS backup on all equipment, as well as a large generator, so we can continue to process during load shedding.

 Theoretically, the stem cells should be able to be stored for the lifetime of the child, as they are cryopreserved and stored at -196 degrees Celsius, where all ageing is halted.
-However, there is only scientific proof that stem cells are viable for as long as 23 years as this is this is currently the longest period in which stem cells have been stored, thawed and tested for viability.
+However, there is only scientific proof that stem cells are viable for as long as 23 years, as this is currently the longest period in which stem cells have been stored, thawed and tested for viability.

 You are able to pay for storage upfront for periods of 5, 10 or 20 years.
-Storage fees currently average around R300 per annum, and these will be adjusted annually for inflation.
+Storage fees currently average around R350 per annum, and these will be adjusted annually for inflation.
 Storage fees will be market related and, if at any time you wish to move your stem cells to alternative storage location, you’re welcome to do so.